 Leonardo Padura is the most widely known author working in Cuba today.
 He has written novels, movie scripts, books of short stories, and a collection of essays.
-His series of crime novels featuring detective Mario Conde has been translated into at least ten languages and are the basis for Netflix’s new original miniseries, Four Seasons in Havana.
+His series of crime novels featuring detective Mario Conde has been translated into more than twenty languages and is the basis for Netflix’s 2016 miniseries, Four Seasons in Havana.

 In 2012, Padura was awarded the Premio Nacional de Literatura, the most important literary award in Cuba.
 He has also received Spain’s Premio Principe de Asturias de las Letras and has been named a Chevalier of the Ordre des Arts et des Lettres in France.
 His novel The Man Who Loved Dogs, which tells the story of the assassination of exiled Communist Leon Trotsky, was a finalist for Book of the Year in Spain.